 God’s name was being reviled because Israel’s oppressor believed that their gods were more powerful than the God of Israel, that is, their captors believed that their gods forced Yahweh to give his people to them.
 Mocking Yahweh and the people of Israel, the leaders of Babylon said: “These are the people of the LORD, yet they had to leave His land” (Ezekiel 36:20).

 God’s reputation and God’s name was being held in contempt because the Babylonian oppressors believed that the God of Israel was unable to save his people.
 The contempt for God’s name and the attack on God’s honor was ongoing.
 As the Lord said, “constantly, and all the day my name is always being insulted.”

 Paul’s Use of Isaiah 52:5

 The translators of the Septuagint expanded the end of Isaiah 52:5.
-Instead of following the MT reading, “all day long, my name is despised.”
-The Septuagint translates: “On account of you my name is continually blasphemed among the Gentiles.”
-The reading of the Septuagint is an interpretation of the original text of Deutero-Isaiah.
+Instead of following the Hebrew text as written, “all day long, my name is despised,” the Septuagint translates: “On account of you my name is continually blasphemed among the Gentiles.”
+The reading of the Septuagint is an interpretation of the original Hebrew text of Deutero-Isaiah.